AlexsLemonade/OpenScPCA-analysis/README.md

 ### Local Setup

-To setup, you will need a Git client, miniconda, R or Python, and an editor of your choice.
+To set up, you will need a Git client, Miniconda, R or Python, and an editor of your choice.
 Please see our documentation on [Technical Setup](https://openscpca.readthedocs.io/technical-setup) for detailed instructions to create a local setup.

 ### Accessing Data